 Overview

-Factorial’s performance management software offers a complete solution for small and medium businesses for efficiently tracking and managing employee performance.
+Factorial’s performance management platform is the editor’s choice for UK small and medium businesses, offering a complete, integrated solution for tracking and managing employee performance efficiently.
 You can take control of your performance reviews, using Factorial’s suggested questions to save time or writing your own in various formats to create a customised plan for your business.
+It serves as a powerful employee performance review software for a wide range of SME needs in the UK.

-With Factorial, you’ll gain insight into every level of your workforce by assigning the best reviewers for each individual, and you can even automate the process so performance reviews are sent out monthly, yearly, or on your own timescale.
-Having a centralised place to store your evaluations and responses alongside all your other HR data ensures you can oversee the review process effectively while also protecting your team members’ confidentiality.
+With Factorial, you gain insight into every level of your workforce by assigning the most appropriate reviewers for each individual, and you can automate the process so performance reviews are sent out monthly, yearly, or on your own timescale.
+Storing evaluations and responses alongside all your other HR data in one place ensures you can oversee the review process effectively while protecting your team members’ confidentiality.

 Pros